Elra-MM/ColorDetector/README.md

 # ColorDetector
-Easy app to detect the color at the center of the screen
+Easy app to detect the color at the center of the screen.
+**Free for non-commercial use.**